 Un- Or Under-Employed Travel Grants

-Un- or under-employed SCMS members may also apply for six travel grants.
-Such members must meet all of the eligibility requirements for Student Travel Grants outlined above EXCEPT for having student status.
+Un- or under-employed SCMS members may also apply for travel grants, however you must make less than $35,000/yr.
+Members must also meet all of the eligibility requirements for student travel grants outlined above EXCEPT for having student status.

-NOTE: You must be a current 2013-2014 (not a temporary) member of SCMS and your paper must have been accepted for the 2014 Seattle conference in order to apply for the waivers or grants.
+NOTE: You must be a full paid 2016-2017 (not a temporary) member of SCMS and your paper must have been accepted for the conference in order to apply for a waiver or travel grant.

-To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form by Wednesday, December 18, 13 (5pm CT).
-Note: please do not submit more than one application.
+To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form after conference acceptances are sent out and by Wednesday, December 14, 2016 by 5pm CT.

-Travel grant and registration waiver winners and non-winners will be notified by January 6, 2014 in order to meet the January 17, 2014 early conference registration deadline.
+Travel grant and registration waiver winners and non-winners will be notified by the SCMS Secretary, Victoria Johnson in order to meet the conference registration deadline.

 | Upcoming Conference